- Our faith is in one God – Father, Son, and Holy Spirit.

 Cooperation with others

-It is our intent to reach out to all, offering ourselves as examples of Christian love, while preserving our Anglican heritage and traditions.
-We formed a Continuing Anglican Communion and offer to share through dialogue and discussion.
+It is our intent to reach out to all offering ourselves as examples of Christian love while preserving our Anglican heritage and traditions.
+We formed the Communion of Continuing Anglicans and we offer Godly fellowship through dialogue and discussion.

 Order of precedence